alexandreh92/actioncable-react/README.md

 # React ActionCable

-This repository is now ready-only and it was merged in alexandreh92/actioncable-rewired repository.
+This repository is now ready-only and it was merged into [alexandreh92/actioncable-rewired](https://github.com/alexandreh92/actioncable-rewired) repository.